 After you complete Part 1, enroll in Part 2 to learn how to be a PRODUCER of Social science research.

 Price: Enroll For Free!

-Vector Calculus for Engineers – The Hong Kong University of Science and Technology
+Social Science Approaches to the Study of Chinese Society Part 1 – The Hong Kong University of Science and Technology